For students on the path of Vajrayana and Great Perfection (Dzogchen)

 The course is taught by Pema Khandro whose background of growing up in North America has provided her with an understanding of Western culture and learning styles.
 Thus the Vajrayana Training offers advanced esoteric teachings in a modern format.
 She engages straightforward language with a supportive teaching methodology that offers lecture, question and answer, slide shows with outlines of the material, recordings of the class for viewing and reference and the support of an assisting instructor who will follow up with one on one conversations after each class.
 The training is given in the accessible format of live web-cast teachings to keep Vajrayana accessible despite the demands of modern life.

-Vajrayana Training classes are offered one time a month on the first Wednesday of the month.
-The Classes generally include a one hour lecture by Pema Khandro followed by thirty to sixty minutes of discussion, so that the classes last from 90 minutes to two hours.
+Vajrayana Training classes are offered twice a month on the 1st and 2nd Wednesdays of the month.
+The Classes generally include a 30-minute lecture by Pema Khandro followed by 30-minutes discussion.
 On occasion, due to retreats or special events, the classes may be scheduled on other Wednesdays, but this will be announced in advance.
-The forthcoming yearly schedule is announced in December every year.

-Dynamic Format including a Live Web-class once a month
+Dynamic Format including a Live Web-class twice a month

 - This focuses on major texts of the Nyingma tradition in shedra style format of reading the texts line by line and reviewing the meaning and principles.